 I used a bowl of fresh from the garden cherry tomatoes that I just had to cut in half.
 They were perfect but you could also dice larger tomatoes.

-The garlic I got from Carolyn had already been roasted.
-I just love how roasting makes it so sweet.
+I just love how roasting garlic makes it so sweet.
 Here's how: